ne7ermore/deeping-flow/coreference/readme.md

 ## Distillation

-mkdir bert_dir which download Base Bert weights into
+mkdir "chinese_bert" and download Base Bert weights into it

 ## Train Data

 If want train data, please contact me

 ## Quality of Sentence ReWriting